 If you are already having a carpet on top of the floor than even you can place this under the existing decorative floor carpet to increase the density.

 Acoustic Rubber Mat on the Floor

 The rubber mat is denser in nature and has a great ability to dampen the impact sound.
-If your whole floor is covered with Carpet but still impact noise pass through it than better to look for Rubber mat.
+If your whole floor is covered with Carpet but still impact noise pass through it then better to look for a Rubber mat.

 The rubber mat is denser in quality and has a great ability to dampen the sound and that is why you can use this under the carpet to strengthen the area where are more chances of impact noise.